Ucas-HaoranWei/Vary/README.md

 </p>

 ## Release
-- [2023/12/11] The paper will be released in the next two days.
+- [2023/12/11] The paper will be released in two days.
 - [2023/12/11] We released the online demo, have fun!
 - [2023/12/11] We released the codes of Vary (train and inference)!

 [![Code License](https://img.shields.io/badge/Code%20License-Apache_2.0-green.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/LICENSE)
 [![Data License](https://img.shields.io/badge/Data%20License-CC%20By%20NC%204.0-red.svg)](https://github.com/tatsu-lab/stanford_alpaca/blob/main/DATA_LICENSE)
-**Usage and License Notices**: The data, code and checkpoint is intended and licensed for research use only.
+**Usage and License Notices**: The data, code, and checkpoint are intended and licensed for research use only.
 They are also restricted to use that follow the license agreement of LLaMA, Vicuna, GPT-4, Qwen, and LLaVA.

 ## Contents